BuckWoody/PresentationsAndBlogs/SQLtoPostgres/01_-_Introduction_and_Overview.md

 - Server-level administration (roles, tablespaces, replication) lives under the server node.
 - The **Dashboard** tab shows real-time activity equivalent to SQL Server's Activity Monitor.

 **DBeaver Community** is recommended for side-by-side comparison work because you can have both a SQL Server and a PostgreSQL connection open simultaneously in separate editor tabs.
 The SQL auto-complete is dialect-aware, and the ER diagram tool works across both platforms.
+It has some very fundamental differences in operation from SQL Server Management Studio, so it is worth wandering through for a bit to understand how it works.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://raw.githubusercontent.com/microsoft/sqlworkshops/master/graphics/point1.png"><b>Activity 1.2 – Explore pgAdmin 4 and Compare with SSMS</b></p>